tencurse/neocities-v2/src/resources/dev.md

   - [Simple dark mode with CSS variables](https://lukelowrey.com/css-variable-theme-switcher/) – A quick and easy tutorial on implementing dark mode if you don’t have time for the fundamentals
 - [Git Tutorial from W3 Schools](https://www.w3schools.com/git/git_intro.asp?remote=github) – I haven’t personally used this tutorial, but it might be helpful if you have no idea what Git version control is.
 - [Learn Git Branching](https://learngitbranching.js.org/) – Interactive tutorial for Git branching.
 Fun to use, but not for you if you don’t already have initial knowledge about Git.
+- [deploy-to-neocities](https://deploy-to-neocities.neocities.org/) – Quick setup to automatically deploy your changes to Neocities using a GitHub workflow

 ## CSS